owenthereal/gotask/README.md

 ```

 Noticing the first block of the comments appears as the task usage for
-`say-hello`.
-The rest become the description:
+`say-hello`, the rest become the description:

 ```plain
 $ gotask say-hello -h